 Bergün features one of the most impressive sledding runs in Switzerland, with several kilometers of winding routes.
 In winter, Preda-Bergün toboggan runs through many kilometers and offers spectacular views of snow-covered mountains.
 In the dark, it makes the floodlit toboggan ride even more exciting, especially when you go under the railway line.
 Additionally, it is well-prepared and safe.

-Sledges can be rented at the starting point and in Bergün.
+Sleds can be rented at the starting point and in Bergün.
 Getting to the starting point of the sled ride requires taking the train.
+You can check the train schedule at the station, but you typically get two trains an hour that shuttle through Preda and Bergün.
+One is a regional train that goes to St. Moritz and one is a sled train (Schlittelzug in German).

 Darlux also offers a sled run.
 Nevertheless, I think that the Toboggan run at Preda-Bergün will be more enjoyable and special for all.